the Omicron JN.1 variant, surprise guest for the end-of-year holidays?

 By registering, you accept the general conditions of use and our confidentiality policy.

-What exactly do we know about this JN.1 variant?
+What exactly do we know regarding this JN.1 variant?
 It is a descendant of the BA.2.86 variant from which it stands out with around thirty mutations, including one on the Spike protein which is the target of vaccines.
-These mutations seem to give it an advantage in transmissibility such that it could become dominant very quickly, and no doubt it already is today.
+These mutations seem to give it an advantage in transmissibility such that it might become dominant very quickly, and no doubt it already is today.
 On the symptoms side, nothing really new, this new variant seems to hold the line of its predecessors by giving fever, cough, runny nose and sometimes severe fatigue.

 What characterizes a variant is the time it will take to become the majority, that is to say to represent more than half of new infections.
 If it took barely more than a month for the BA.1 variant to become the majority, the JN.1 variant seems to be experiencing a dynamic close to that of the BA.2 and BA.5 variants which had caused us much hassle by becoming the majority in two and a half months.